civilcode/playbook/guides/practices/pair-programming.md

 The developer having the keyboard and mouse is considered the _driver_, while the other developer is the _watcher_.

-A significant part of the _watcher_ role might include continually reviewing the work of the driver, pointing out spelling and syntax errors at the right moment, and providing feeback when the _driver_ asks for it.
+A significant part of the _watcher_ role includes continually reviewing the work of the driver, pointing out spelling and syntax errors at the right moment, and providing feeback when the _driver_ asks for it.

 The watcher is **not** a _navigator_ \(concept from another pair programming technique, as described [here](https://www.sourceallies.com/2011/03/pair-programming-101/)\).